diegotorres03/web-components-repository/docs/step-by-step.md

 In this section we are going to create a component we will call our `secret-card` component.
 This component will be like our flip-card component, however it will be password protected, so in order to see what is on the other side of the card the user will need to provide an accepted password.

 ### Activity 1.2.1: Create required files
-TO get started we will need to create some new files and folders.
+To get started we will need to create some new files and folders.
 Inside the `src/components` folder create an `index.js` which will be the index for all components created in this lab.
 And add the following `export` statement to it:
   ```js
   export * from './secret-card'
   ```